InnocentSmasher/persona-5-royal-guide/README.md

 ## Upcoming
 - Implement a component that shows which arcana will be needed for the next seven days
+- Make the guide contents a bit more "my own"
-- Break up each individual day into more parts
+    - Break up each day to alleviate all the "All Day - Auto" pages
-    - So you get a sense of what happens and not just a string of "All Day - Auto" lists
+    - General changes I found while playing
 - Add resources for social links
 - Add resource for darts
 - Update layout to be less plain